TekWizely/go-parsing/parser/README.md

 ###### Context-Switching

-Switching contexts is as easy as returning a reference to another `ParserFn`.
+Switching contexts is as easy as returning a reference to another `Parser.Fn`.

 ###### Shutting Down The Parser Loop

-You can shut down the main Parser loop from within your `ParserFn` by simply returning `nil`.
+You can shut down the main Parser loop from within your `Parser.Fn` by simply returning `nil`.

-All previously emitted ASTs will still be available for pickup, but the parser will stop making any further `ParserFn` calls.
+All previously emitted ASTs will still be available for pickup, but the parser will stop making any further `Parser.Fn` calls.

 #### Retrieving Emitted ASTs ( `parser.ASTNexter` )